Royce Lewis Preview, Player Props: Twins vs. Pirates

-On Saturday, Royce Lewis (.452 on-base percentage in past 10 games, 71 points above season-long percentage) and the Minnesota Twins play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 7:10 PM ET.
+The Minnesota Twins, including Royce Lewis (.405 slugging percentage in past 10 games, including no home run), battle starting pitcher Osvaldo Bido and the Pittsburgh Pirates at Target Field, Sunday at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Pirates.
+In his previous game he had a hitless showing (0-for-4) against the Pirates.

 Royce Lewis Game Info & Props vs. the Pirates